Potsdam

 • Dutch Quarter: Also called “Little Amsterdam”, the Dutch Quarter is a small neighbourhood with red-brick houses where the Dutch lived during the eighteenth century after moving from Holland to Potsdam.

-• Babelsberg Palace: The Gothic styled Babelsberg Palace was constructed between 1833 and 1835 as a summer residence for the German Emperor William I. Sitting on the banks of Havel river, this mansion and its gardens are extremely romantic.
+• Babelsberg Palace: The Gothic-styled Babelsberg Palace was constructed between 1833 and 1835 as a summer residence for the German Emperor William I. Sitting on the banks of the Havel River, this mansion and its gardens are extremely romantic.
 Sometimes the palace is closed due to renovation works.

 • Neues Palais: The enormous Baroque palace is crowned by an impressive green-coloured dome and has a red-brick façade.

-• Glienicke Bridge (Glienicker Brücke): Built in 1907, Glienicke Bridge crosses the Havel river connecting Berlin and Potsdam.
-Also known as Bridge of Spies, it was where the Soviet Union and the U.S. exchanged captive spies during the Cold War.
+• Glienicke Bridge (Glienicker Brücke): Built in 1907, the Glienicke Bridge crosses the Havel River connecting Berlin and Potsdam.
+Also known as the Bridge of Spies, it was where the Soviet Union and the U.S. exchanged captive spies during the Cold War.

 • Cecilienhof Palace: The elegant palace is designed as a typical Tudor manor house.
 It is currently used as a hotel and museum but has an important history since it was where the Potsdam Conference of 1945 took place.

-• Brandenburg Gate: Although the most famous Brandenburg Gate is in Berlin, the Brandenburg Gate of Potsdam was built prior to Berlin’s landmark.
+• Brandenburg Gate: Although the most famous Brandenburg Gate is in Berlin, the Brandenburg Gate of Potsdam was built before Berlin’s landmark.
 It is in the Old Town, next to Luisenplatz.

 • Charlottenhof Palace: This beautiful neoclassical mansion looks a bit like a Roman villa.
 It was built on the ruins of a farmhouse.